heyou88/travel-card-react/README.md

-a travel card created by react.js
+A travel card created by react.js